Aman72095/polygonfinalmodl/README.md

-Custom Circuit
+## Custom Circuit

-This repository contains the circuit and the deployment process of mumbai Testnet
+This repository contains the circuit and the deployment process of Amoy Testnet

 circuit.circom contains the code for the circuit